billybuehl792/Javascript-Course-Framework/README.md

-# NSC HTML5 Course Development Framework
+# HTML5 Course Development Framework
 ## Overview
 This framework is used to generate HTML5 courses.
 The framework is only a frontend tool that is written entirely in JS.
 To communicate with the LMS\(Learning Management System\), `app.js` issues GET requests using the SCORM API.
 Currently, a course must be configured with a manually written config.json file, but in the future a GUI may be available.